Project management brings many benefits to the endeavors that a company or an individual might plan.

 And then, shockingly, there are only six types of documentation.
 Don’t get us wrong six documentation types are A LOT, but our inner perfectionist would love them to add one more to make it seven!

 Lean popularized the project management trend of doing just enough and not wasting resources, be it human resources, time, equipment, or anything else.
 In fact, Lean defines 7 types of waste which we all outline in our Lean Startup guide.
-We recommend you check out if you’re interested in the methodology.
+We recommend you check out if you’re interested in the methodology and try it while using online weekly schedule planner or other simple weekly schedule maker.

 Speaking of Lean Startup, it is a highly popular deviation from the original Lean introduced by Eric Ries in his book on the subject.
 The key idea of the book is that startups need to move fast.
 They have no time to waste on excessive features and tests but instead should roll out an MVP (which he also categorizes in many different types) asap, test it with clients, implement changes, and then roll it out again.
 This whole process is called the Build-Measure-Learn loop.